-Canyoning (sometimes called canyoneering) is an adventure sport that involves descending into a canyon or gorge using a mix of techniques, which can include:
+In this guide, we’re focusing on canyoning as a proper outdoor adventure sport that involves descending through a canyon using a mix of techniques, which include:

 Abseiling (rappelling) down waterfalls